cesarmart929/bank-customer-churn/README.md

 Churners vs. Non-Churners--

   When analyzing the characteristics of churners vs non-churners, several patterns emerge.
-Firstly, the average age of churners was 8 years greater than the average age of non-churners.
-Second, on average, churner account balances were €20,000 more than non-churners.
+Firstly, the average age of churners was about 8 years greater than the average age of non-churners.
+Second, on average, churner account balances were around €20,000 more than non-churners.
 Third, 55% of non-churners were active members of the bank while only 35% of churners were the same.
 Fourth, 1 in 4 females churned while only 16% of males churned.
 Fifth and finally, while only 16% of French and Spanish customers churned, a whopping 32% of German customers churned.

   Based on these patterns, there is much investigation to be done into the underlying causes for churning.
 Why is it that those who churn are likelier to be older than those who do not?
 Are customers with larger account balances churning due to the opportunity cost of potentially earning more in interest at other banks?
 Why are females churning so much, and what is happening in Germany that is causing double the amount of churning when compared to elsewhere?